 I’m also a firm believer that families who laugh together regularly can weather nearly any storm.
 And you can’t laugh together if you don’t spend good, quality time together!

-So with that in mind, here are 10 fall-themed activities to do with YOUR family this autumn.
+So with that in mind, here are 10 fall family activities to do with YOUR family this autumn.
 May the joy in your family be nourished!

 1. Go Apple Picking